junxit/us-congress-bills-117/metadata.md

 - 2022-03-23 — Received in the Senate.
 - 2022-03-24 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2022-03-28 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 312.
+- 2022-03-29 — Senate amendment submitted
+- 2022-04-06 — Senate amendment submitted
+- 2022-04-07 — Amendment SA 5021 agreed to in Senate by Unanimous Consent.
+- 2022-04-07 — Amendment SA 5021 proposed by Senator Schumer for Senator Crapo. (consideration: CR S2060; text: 04/06/2022 CR S2049-2050)
+- 2022-04-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2022-04-07 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+6968.
+- 2022-04-07 — Measure laid before Senate by unanimous consent. (consideration: CR S2060)
+- 2022-04-07 — Message on Senate action sent to the House.
+- 2022-04-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-07 — Mr. Neal moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H4418-4419, H4420-4421)
+- 2022-04-07 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 413 - 9 (Roll no. 125). (text: CR H4418)
+- 2022-04-07 — Passed Senate with an amendment by Yea-Nay Vote.
+100 - 0.
+Record Vote Number: 132. (text of amendment in the nature of a substitute: 04/06/2022 CR S2049-2050)
+- 2022-04-07 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
+100 - 0.
+Record Vote Number: 132.(text of amendment in the nature of a substitute: 04/06/2022 CR S2049-2050)
+- 2022-04-07 — Presented to President.
+- 2022-04-07 — Presented to President.
+- 2022-04-07 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 413 - 9 (Roll no. 125).(text: CR H4418)
+- 2022-04-07 — Senate amendment agreed to: Amendment SA 5021 agreed to in Senate by Unanimous Consent.
+- 2022-04-07 — Senate amendment proposed (on the floor): Amendment SA 5021 proposed by Senator Schumer for Senator Crapo.(consideration: CR S2060; text: 04/06/2022 CR S2049-2050)
+- 2022-04-07 — Senate amendment submitted